St Chad's Church, Shrewsbury: The current church building

 In 1913, a vestry off the right hand side of the entrance lobby was converted to a chapel of St Aidan, in memory of former vicar Richard Eden St Aubyn Arkwright.
 In 1951, at about the same time as a second storey was added to another vestry on the opposite side of the lobby, funds were raised to convert this chapel into a regimental chapel for the KSLI, resulting in an enlarged apse, new altar, rood screen, rails and chairs.
 In 1952 and 1966, Regimental colours were laid up here.

 After the First World War, the church's main sanctuary was refitted with a light oak reredos, designed by Cecil Lightwood Hare, new altar and wainscot as a memorial to the parish fallen of the war, repainted in gold leaf and cobalt in 1951.

 Churchyard

 Still present in the now-disused churchyard is the headstone prop of Ebenezer Scrooge (played by George C. Scott) that was used in the 1984 film A Christmas Carol for the scene where Scrooge finds his own grave.
-According to the Shrewsbury Town Crier, Martin Wood, the headstone is not a "prop" but an actual period headstone, on which the original inscription had deteriorated to the point that the movie production people asked the church if they could use it and inscribe the "Ebenezer Scrooge" words on it.
+According to the Shrewsbury Town Crier, Martin Wood, the headstone is not a "prop" but an actual period headstone, on which the original inscription had deteriorated to the point that the production asked the church if they could use it and inscribe the "Ebenezer Scrooge" words on it.
 Some of the original inscription can still be seen on the bottom part of the stone.
+The stone was damaged by vandals in 2024; local stonemasons repaired the stone for free "in the spirit of the film."

-Among those actually buried in the churchyard was Shrewsbury architect Edward Haycock, Sr.
+Among those actually buried in the churchyard were Shrewsbury architect Edward Haycock, Sr. and ironmaster William Hazledine.